zlecenia/c2002/replit.md

 - **Professional Landing Page**: A responsive HTML landing page for the root endpoint.

 **System Design Choices:**
 - **Modular Architecture**: The system is divided into distinct modules, each catering to specific functionalities and user roles.
+New modular pattern in `modules/` directory with shared components in `modules/common/` (common.css, auth.js, utils.js).
 - **Database Schema**: PostgreSQL with 14 tables, supporting complex relationships and JSON fields.
 - **Deployment**: Production-ready autoscale configuration, optimized for Replit's cloud environment.
+- **Static Files**: Modules mounted at `/modules` path for better organization.

 ## External Dependencies
 - **PostgreSQL**: Relational database for persistent data storage.